sbuoso/Cardio-PINN/README.md

 **Cardio-PINN** is a framework to generate personalised functional left ventricular modes with physics informed neural networks (PINN) as described in

-Buoso S, Joyce T and Kozerke S (2021) 'Personalising left-ventricular biophysical models of the heart using parametric physics-informed neural networks', Medical Image Analysis, xx, xx, xx,.
+Buoso S, Joyce T and Kozerke S (2021) 'Personalising left-ventricular biophysical models of the heart using parametric physics-informed neural networks', Medical Image Analysis, doi.org/10.1016/j.media.2021.102066.
 Please cite this work if you use this framework, or part of it such as the PINN setup, shape model, ...

 The scripts in this repository allow to: